huybui38/projectC_GTK/README.md

 ```
 ## Build

-Edit file makefile, find "TARGET=ProjectC" change ProjectC to your executable output name and run
+Edit file makefile, find "TARGET=ProjectC" change ProjectC to your executable output name and run this command

 ```bash
 make clean #to clear .o file